-During a bone graft procedure, Dr. Singletary begins by elevating the gum tissue and cleaning out any compromised or infected areas.
+During a bone regeneration procedure, Dr. Singletary begins by elevating the gum tissue and cleaning out any compromised or infected areas.
 This procedure is often assisted by our Erbium Chromium YSGG laser.
-He then begins the bone regeneration process by packing the area with human donor bone (there are other bone graft materials available as well).
+He then begins the bone regeneration process by packing the area with human donor bone (there are other bone regeneration materials available as well).
 The bone is usually placed at the extraction site at the time of the extraction to preserve ridge integrity as much as possible.
-After the bone graft procedure, we allow a period of time for healing and then evaluate potential implant placement at the extraction site.
+After the bone regeneration procedure, we allow a period of time for healing and then evaluate potential implant placement at the extraction site.
 Once Dr. Singletary has successfully placed the graft to supply the requisite bone support, the patient may choose to have a dental implant placed.

 Consequences of Bone Loss